victorcodess/blog/clvf7vqfs000o09kxewb5c7rz.md

 <div data-node-type="callout-text"><strong>Important Note: </strong>The <code>vis.gl/react-google-maps</code> library is currently in its alpha phase.
 This means it's still under active development, and features or behaviors might change in future releases.
 Be prepared for potential issues and occasional breaking changes.</div>
 </div>

 This is just the beginning!
 The Google Maps Platform offers a vast array of functionalities beyond what we've covered here.
 Explore the official [Google Maps documentation](https://developers.google.com/maps/documentation) to learn more about features like geocoding, directions, and more.
 Also, the `vis.gl/react-google-maps` library offers more components like `MapControl` and `Pin`, and other hooks like the `useApiIsLoaded()` and `useApiLoadingStatus()` hooks.
-Refer to [their documentation](https://github.com/visgl/react-google-maps) to explore more. [https://www.youtube.com/playlist?list=PL2rFahu9sLJ2QuJaKKYDaJp0YqjFCDCtN](https://www.youtube.com/playlist?list=PL2rFahu9sLJ2QuJaKKYDaJp0YqjFCDCtN)
+You should refer to [their documentation](https://github.com/visgl/react-google-maps) to learn how they work.
+Another resource I recommend you to check out is this [Youtube Playlist](https://www.youtube.com/playlist?list=PL2rFahu9sLJ2QuJaKKYDaJp0YqjFCDCtN) from the Google Maps Platform team.

 While `vis.gl/react-google-maps` is still in its early stages, I believe it has a lot of potential.
-Backed by a talented internal team and a growing community of open-source contributors, the library is poised for significant development.
+Backed by a talented internal team and a growing community of open-source contributors, the library is definitely poised for significant development.
 I'm excited to see what new features and functionalities get included in upcoming releases!

+---

-This is my first technical article, I would greatly appreciate any constructive feedback you may have.
+This is my first technical article! 🥳

+I would greatly appreciate any constructive feedback you may have.
 Feel free to share your thoughts!
-If you found this helpful and are interested in more Google Maps-related content, I'm happy to write on other functionalities and components.
-In the coming weeks, you can also expect more blog articles exploring other exciting web technologies.
+If you found this helpful and are interested in more Google Maps-related content, I'm happy to write on other features or components.
+In the coming weeks, you can also expect more blog articles exploring exciting web technologies I come across.
+I hope you had a lovely read. 🤍